 Borrowings, also known as leverage, magnify the potential for gain or loss on invested equity capital.
-As we intend to use leverage to partially finance our investments, our stockholders experience increased risks associated with investing in our common stock.
-The Fund issues debt securities guaranteed by the SBA and sold in the capital markets.
-As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the Fund's assets that are superior to the claims of our common stockholders.
-We may also borrow from banks and other lenders in the future.
+As we use leverage to partially finance our investments, our stockholders experience increased risks associated with investing in our securities.
+We currently borrow under our Credit Facility and have issued senior securities, and in the future may borrow from, or issue additional senior securities to, banks, insurance companies, funds, institutional investors and other lenders and investors.
+Our SBIC subsidiaries issue debt securities guaranteed by the SBA and sold in the capital markets.
+As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of our SBIC subsidiaries that are superior to the claims of our common stockholders.
+In addition, our Credit Facility contains financial and operating covenants that could restrict our business activities, including our ability to declare dividends if we default under certain provisions.
+Breach of any of those covenants could cause a default under those instruments.
+Such a default, if not cured or waived, could have a material adverse effect on us.
+We may also borrow from banks and other lenders or issue additional senior securities including preferred stock and debt securities in the future.
 If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
 Conversely, if the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
-Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause our net investment income to sharply than it would have had we not borrowed.
-Such a decline could negatively affect our ability to make common stock dividend payments.
+Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause our net investment income to decline more sharply than it would have had we not borrowed.
+Such a decline could negatively affect our ability to make distributions to our stockholders.
 Leverage is generally considered a speculative investment technique.

 As a BDC, we are generally required to meet a coverage ratio of total assets to total borrowings and other senior securities, which include all of our borrowings (other than SBA leverage) and any preferred stock we may issue in the future, of at least 200%.
 If this ratio declines below 200%, we may not be able to incur additional debt and may need to sell a portion of our investments to repay some debt when it is disadvantageous to do so, and we may not be able to make distributions.
-Currently, we do not have senior securities outstanding and therefore are not limited by this ratio.